Busta Jones

-Busta "Cherry" Jones (born Michael Jones, September 26, 1951 – December 6, 1995) was an American musician, songwriter and producer.
+Michael "Busta" Jones (born Michael Jones, September 26, 1951 – December 6, 1995) was an American musician, songwriter and producer.
 He is known for his bass work both live and in the studio with Albert King, Talking Heads, Gang of Four, Chris Spedding as well as many others during a decade spanning career that lasted from the late 1960s until his death in 1995.

 Early life

-Jones was born in Memphis Tennessee on September 26, 1951.
+Jones was born in Memphis, Tennessee, on September 26, 1951.
 At an early age, he began to teach himself guitar.
 By the time he had reach his teens, Jones had earned himself a spot in Albert King's touring band on bass, playing alongside future collaborators and The Kinsey Report band members, Ralph Kinsey and Donald Kinsey.

 Career

-Early career in Memphis (1969-1972)
+Early career in Memphis (1969–1972)

 Following his time with Albert King, Jones became increasingly involved with the blues revival music scene in Memphis, playing with musicians such as Jim Dickinson and Lee Baker.
-With Dickinson, Jones would play bass on the Delta Experimental Project, which was a series of compilation albums made up of recordings of older bluesmen from the Mississippi delta, such as Sleepy John Estes and Johnny Woods.
-However, Jones didn't feel as deep a connection to older traditional blues as Dickinson, feeling that "“I’d sit around with them and get the feel of it, but there wasn’t really a bass guitar involved, it was mostly acoustic."
+With Dickinson, Jones would play bass on the Delta Experimental Project, which was a series of compilation albums made up of recordings of older bluesmen from the Mississippi Delta, such as Sleepy John Estes and Johnny Woods.
+However, Jones didn't feel as deep a connection to older traditional blues as Dickinson, feeling that "I'd sit around with them and get the feel of it, but there wasn't really a bass guitar involved, it was mostly acoustic."

 Rather Jones was much more into the idea of "crossover music," which is what drove him to work with white artists like Lee Baker in the band Moloch.
 Following lackluster sales of their self-titled debut, Moloch as a band more or less dissolved, leaving Baker as the sole original member.
 When reforming the band to create the follow-up 7-inch single, Baker recruited Jones to play bass for the songs "Cocaine Katy" and "The Terrorizing of Miss Nancy Jane", both released in 1972.

-Moving to London, work with Sharks and Brian Eno (1972-1973)
+Moving to London, work with Sharks and Brian Eno (1972–1973)

 Having a fascination with British bands who were at this time also creating a crossover sound, Jones would leave Memphis and join the British band Sharks in July 1972.
 Originally formed with ex-Free bassist Andy Fraser, drummer Marty Simon, guitarist Chris Spedding, and lead singer Stephen "Snips" Parsons, Sharks toured England, supporting acts like Roxy Music.
-Fraser would leave the band following a car accident with Simon and Spedding, and Jones was recruited to replace him.
+Jones was recruited to replace Fraser after the latter left the band due to injuries sustained in a car accident following a Sharks gig.

 Jones recorded bass for Shark's sophomore album Jab It In Yore Eye.
 Released in 1974, the album also features Jones' first songwriting credit for the song Baby Shine A Light.
 The new lineup of the band, which also included keyboardist Nick Judd, were recruited to play tracks on Brian Eno's first solo record Here Come The Warm Jets, which was recorded September 1973 and released January 1974.